In the Serpent's Wake: Synopsis

-Background

 Reception

-In The Serpent's Wake has been received positively by critics.
-The New York Times reported "In keeping with its predecessors, “In the Serpent’s Wake” is wonderful, instantly immersive and deeply affecting."
+In the Serpent's Wake has been received positively by critics.
+The New York Times reported "In keeping with its predecessors, "In the Serpent's Wake" is wonderful, instantly immersive and deeply affecting."
 Kirkus Reviews said "Hartman’s inclusive world grapples with questions of sovereignty and colonization, religion, and gender in ways that both reflect and comment on our own world, generally without sacrificing the moving, if busy, narrative.
 A compelling duology closer."
-Booklist gave In The Serpent's Wake a starred review, writing "Each of Hartman’s nuanced characters—Tess, Margarethe, Jacomo, Spira, and more—grapples imperfectly with the injustices they observe, doing the emotionally difficult work to move from ignorance or denial to acknowledgement and action.
+Booklist gave In the Serpent's Wake a starred review, writing "Each of Hartman’s nuanced characters—Tess, Margarethe, Jacomo, Spira, and more—grapples imperfectly with the injustices they observe, doing the emotionally difficult work to move from ignorance or denial to acknowledgement and action.
 Hartman deftly reflects our own world’s worries in this adventurous fantasy, but always with an eye toward hope and healing.
 A reviewer on Tor.com wrote "Since her 2012 YA novel Seraphina, Rachel Hartman has been regularly one-upping herself."
-Locus Magazine wrote "It took me a month to read In the Serpent’s Wake, not because I struggled to get through it but because I wanted to savor the experience as long as possible.
+Locus Magazine wrote "It took me a month to read In the Serpent's Wake, not because I struggled to get through it but because I wanted to savor the experience as long as possible.
 I tasted it a few chapters at a time, letting the characters and the subplots sink into me.
 Like its predecessor, it’s a novel that deserves to be sat with, to let it gradually reveal its secrets.
 It is deeper and more critical than you realize, yet also more honest and open than you’d expect."